porres/pd-cyclone/README.md

 You can compile cyclone from the source provided in this repository for the current bleeding edge last state or download one of the more stable compiled releases from <https://github.com/porres/pd-cyclone/releases>.
 A good alternative is simply use Pd's own external download manager (a.k.a deken plugin), just click on the "find externals" option under the Help menu and search for cyclone.

-When installing cyclone, just make sure the cyclone folder is included in a folder that Pd searches for, such as ~/Documents/Pd/externals - which is what Pd directs you to do (since version 0.48).
+When installing cyclone, just make sure the cyclone folder is included in a folder that Pd searches for, such as "~/Documents/Pd/externals" - which is what Pd suggests you to do (since version 0.48).

 Now you can install cyclone by loading it in the startup: go to "Preferences => Startup", then click "New", type "cyclone" and hit ok.
 Next time you restart Pd, the cyclone library binary will be loaded.

-This library binary loads the operators objects (which are: !- , !-~ , !/ , !/~ , !=~ , %~ , +=~ , <=~ , <~ , ==~ , >=~ and >~), but it also adds cyclone's path to Pd's preferences, so you can load the other objects from cyclone (which are separate binaries or abstractions).
+This library binary loads the non alphanumeric operators objects (which are: !- , !-~ , !/ , !/~ , !=~ , %~ , +=~ , <=~ , <~ , ==~ , >=~ and >~) but it also adds cyclone's path to Pd's preferences, so you can load the other objects from cyclone (which are separate binaries and abstractions).

 You can also use the [declare -lib cyclone] in a patch to load the library if you don't want to always have cyclone loaded when Pd starts.

-Note that loading the [cyclone] object also loads the library, see its help file for more details.
+Loading the cyclone binary as an object ([cyclone]) also loads the library, see its help file for more details.

 -------